colognerb/refugees/en/index.md

 * At the [C4](https://koeln.ccc.de/) (the local location of the [Chaos Communication Club (CCC)](http://ccc.de/)) there is an **"Brückenbauer" integration course** every Tuesday from 18:00 to 20:00.
 It involves language learning, smartphone repairing, socializing, coding, hacking, video gaming and more.
 If you are interested you can find more information about the C4 in their [FAQ](https://koeln.ccc.de/c4/faq/index.xml#kennenlernen) [de]

 * The C4 also helps with IT infrastructure (internet access, wifi, ...) for refugee camps in Cologne with their [Chaosnetz](https://chaosnetz.org/) initiative

-* **"FlüSchmiede"** is a regular Android/Java development course taking place at the Stadtbibliothek.
-The next course will take place on Friday July 22 from 14:00 - 17:00.
-You can find more information in this [blogpost](http://www.anderscore.com/news/news-detail/81-flueschmiede-zentralbibliothek/) [de]

 # Code of Conduct